glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 ## Approver Section

-*The approver section is meant some someone other than the PR creator.*
+*The approver must be some someone other than the PR creator.*

 ### Pre-Approval Change Management Checklist